kyleestlick/Babel/README.md

 # How to use the extension
 ### Chrome
-To use the Babel extension on chrome follow these instructions:
+To use the Babel extensions on chrome (Google Scholars & Reuter_Recommendations) follow these instructions:
   1. download the repository to your local machine
   2. Click Customize and Control Google Chrome to the right of the browsers address bar
   3. Select "More Tools" then "Extensions"